 - Students who are currently 22 years of age or older by the first day of the start of the semester in which you enroll.

 - Distance education students (based on actual mailing address.
 A 100% Distance Education Affidavit must be completed and submitted to the Registrar's Office.
 A Post Office Box cannot be used as proof of residency).

 - Students enrolled in a continuing education course or program that is less than 360 contract hours or in continuing education corporate training.

-- Students enrolled in a dual credit course which is taught at a public or private K-12 facility not
+- Students enrolled in a dual credit course which is taught at a public or private K-12 facility not located at Richland College.

 - Students incarcerated in a Texas prison.